owid/owid-grapher/devTools/fonts/README.md

 ## Usage

-To update the .woff2 files in `public/fonts` and the css at `fonts.css` run:
+To update the .woff2 files in `public/fonts` and the css at `public/fonts.css` run:

 ```console
 make
 make install
 ```

 The first `make` command will download Lato and Playfair Display and convert them to woff2 format using the [woff2 command line tool](https://github.com/google/woff2).
-After it completes, take a look at the `diff` output to make sure the changes it has made to `fonts.css` look reasonable, then running `make install` will copy the css and woff2 files into the repo's `public` directory.
-Afterwards, you can commit the font-related changes (if any).
+After it completes, take a look at the `diff` output to make sure the changes it has made to `fonts.css` look reasonable.
+Then run `make install` to copy the css and woff2 files into the repo's `public` directory.
+Afterwards, you can commit the font-related changes (if any) and run `make clean` to delete the intermediate files.

 ## Dependencies